 - Of the 32 bundled clinical episodes included in the model, the top three episodes selected by participants are major joint replacement of the lower extremity, congestive heart failure, and sepsis.

 - The model offers a single retrospective bundled payment and one risk track, with a 90-day clinical episode duration.

-- Preliminary Target Prices will be provided in advance of the first performance period of each model year.
+- Preliminary Target Prices are provided in advance of the first performance period of each model year.

-More details about the BPCI Advanced model are available via CMS’ Innovation Center here and via this CMS Fact Sheet.
+More details about the model – including its clinical episodes and quality measures – are available on CMS’ BPCI Advanced webpage.
 Questions on the model can be emailed to CMS at BPCIAdvanced@cms.hhs.gov.

 Pennsylvania Medical Society (PAMED) members with questions can also contact our Knowledge Center at 855-PAMED4U (855-726-3348) or KnowledgeCenter@pamedsoc.org.